ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

 where $\alpha_i \in \mathbb{R} \geq 0$.
 This geometrically corresponds to the condition that the global maximizers are contained within the cone defined by the local maximizers as per Figure \ref{fig:local_search_successful}.

-The importance of this is as follows.
-Notice that the set of descent directions based on the global maximzers (which we have no knowledge of) as defined by equation (\ref{eq:descent_direction_condition}) is depicted as a light shade of grey demarcated by dashed grey lines.
+The set of possible descent directions based on the global maximizers (which we have no knowledge of) is defined as those vectors forming angles exceeding 90 degrees with all of the worst implementation errors, as defined by equation (\ref{eq:unconstrained_worst_possible_neighbours}):

+where $\mathbf{d} \in \mathbb{R}^{n_x}$, represents a potential descent direction.
+These descent directions are depicted as a light shade of grey demarcated by dashed grey lines.
 Similarly, the set of descent directions based on the local maximizers i.e. those which satisfy:

 is depicted as a dark shade of grey demarcated by solid grey lines.
 Critically, notice that the set of descent directions based on the local maximizers (dark grey shaded cone) is a subset of the set of descent directions based on the global maximzers (light grey shaded cone).
-Hence, by fulfilling the condition specified by equation (\ref{eq:local_minimizer_condition}), we can ensure that the set of descent directions we obtain is a subset of the desired set of descent directions derived from the global maximizers.
-This avoids the issue depicted in Figure \ref{fig:neighbourhood_exploration}.
+Hence, by satisfying equation (\ref{eq:local_minimizer_condition}), we ensure that our set of descent directions is a subset of the desired directions obtained from the global maximizers.
+Failing to do this, could lead to a set of descent directions which inadvertently increases, rather than decreases, the worst-case cost.

 Therefore, a "thorough" neighbourhood exploration algorithm should prioritise the discovery of local solutions that satisfy equation (\ref{eq:local_minimizer_condition}).
-By achieving this, we can ensure that the resulting set of descent directions is a subset of the desired set based on the global maximizers.
-However, developing an algorithm that can guarantee satisfaction of equation (\ref{eq:local_minimizer_condition}) without making simplifying assumptions is just as challenging as finding the global maximizers, as extensively discussed by \cite{Bertsimas2010}.
-Instead of imposing such restrictive assumptions that limit the algorithm's practicality, a heuristic multi-start neighbourhood exploration algorithm is proposed.
-Although this algorithm does not offer a guarantee for satisfying equation (\ref{eq:local_minimizer_condition}), its semi-exhaustive nature provides confidence in the obtained result.
+To achieve this, a heuristic multi-start neighbourhood exploration algorithm is proposed.
+Although this algorithm does not offer a guarantee for satisfying equation (\ref{eq:local_minimizer_condition}), its semi-exhaustive nature provides confidence in the obtained result \cite{Bertsimas2010}.
 The details of this algorithm are outlined in the next section.